holidayextras/generator-webapp-feature/README.md

 ### Style
 Here you can provide any styles for your feature.
 These should be written into `.less` files.
+A `main.less` file is already provided to get you started.
+In here you can provide style overrides specific to this feature.

 ### View_controllers
 A view controller is responsible for user input within a certain portion of a page.